ermekaitygulov/RobotArm/README.md

 * DDPG for continues control

 **Implementation details:**
-* Two variants of buffer can be used:
+* Two variants of buffer can be used in DQN and DDPG (support of sb implementation in APEX is in process):

 | [ccprb](https://ymd_h.gitlab.io/cpprb/) (C++ realization of replay buffers) | stable_baselines |
 |------------|-----------------|